RDjarbeng/RDjarbeng/README.md

 *  Internet of Things (IoT) devices
 *   Computer vision applications
 *   [Air quality](https://airanalysis.netlify.app/).

-Often I use Python, JavaScript, C++, Dart for Flutter mobile app development and a host of other languages to build a working application.
+I use Python, JavaScript, C++, Dart for Flutter mobile app development and a host of other languages to build a working application.

-* 🚀  I'm currently working on getting an AI agent to play this [3D game using reinforcement learning](https://github.com/RDjarbeng/3d-character-game)
+## Contact
+Best way to contact me directly is via the [contact form on my website](https://rdjarbeng.github.io/RDjarbeng/about/#contact-form)

+## Website
 * Also building my [personal website](https://rdjarbeng.github.io/) where I [blog](https://rdjarbeng.github.io/RDjarbeng/posts) occasionally about non-technical stuff as well.
 Using [SveltiaCMS](https://github.com/sveltia/sveltia-cms) to manage posts.
+## Current projects
+* 🚀  I'm currently working on getting an AI agent to play this [3D game using reinforcement learning](https://github.com/RDjarbeng/3d-character-game)
 * 🧠  I'm learning ML, Data Science, Software Engineering best practices.
 Also following the course [fastai](https://course.fast.ai/) for deep learning
 * My ML projects are deployed on [hugging face](https://huggingface.co/rdjarbeng)
 * Owner of open-source [Countdown application with themes and dark mode](http://rcountdown.netlify.app/)